NDR vs EDR: A Comparison Between the Two Cybersecurity Solutions

-- Newer and more evolved malware (like polymorphic malware), is more likely to be stopped by the NDR solution.
+Newer and more evolved malware (like polymorphic malware) is more likely to be stopped by the threat detection of a NDR solution.

-- Using forensics provided by NDR you can determine how malware breached the network in the first place and mitigate that problem so your network will be safe in the future.
+Using forensics provided by NDR you can determine how malware breached the network in the first place.
+Then mitigate that problem so your network security will be stronger in the future.

-- Incident response and threat-hunting processes become faster and more efficient with the help of NDR.
+Incident response in case of security breaches and threat-hunting processes become faster and more efficient with the help of NDR.

 What Is EDR?

 EDR stands for Endpoint Detection and Response, and it is a cybersecurity solution designed to monitor all endpoints connected to your networks – such as computers, phones, and servers – for suspicious behavior.

 EDR is not one software or an application, is a cybersecurity suit that can include: antivirus software, automated analysis, and forensic solutions, endpoint monitoring and management, and security team alert systems.

 Using these tools, an EDR is capable of effectively prevent incidents, detect threats, mitigate immediate cybersecurity threats, and rapidly resolve attacks.
 That is why EDR’s threat detection technology is critical for the overall cybersecurity posture of a company.